masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 // arrow Function invokations or Callings are same as those of Anonymous Function described above

-Though often assigned to any variable while working, arrow function variable invokation must be in function call format 'functionName()'
+Though often assigned to any variable while working, arrow function variable invokation must be in function call format 'functionName()':

 // this will return entire function const arrowFuncName = () => {